JCourtLBU/JCourtLBU/README.md

 Im a Level 4 Student at Leeds Beckett University studying Cyber Security and Digital Forensics.

-I have studied Computer Science and Programming at both GCSE and A-Level stages, from 2020-2025.
+I have studied Computer Science at both GCSE and A-Level stages, from 2020-2025.

 I am a huge fan of football (NFFC🔴⚪) and Formula One (McLaren🟠)